Televisa: Post-Azcárraga family leadership; sale of content assets to Univision and spin-off of gambling, publishing and sports assets (2017–present)

-The merger was approved by the Federal Telecommunications Institute (IFT) on September 15, 2021.
-The merger was approved by the US' FCC (Federal Communications Commission) on January 24, 2022, while the sale was completed on January 31 of that same year.
+The sale was approved by Mexico's Federal Telecommunications Institute (IFT) on 15 September 2021.
+The merger was approved by American Federal Communications Commission (FCC) on 24 January 2022, while the sale was completed on 31 January of that same year.

+In 2023, Televisa announced plans to spin off its gambling and sports operations as a separate company.
+The company was named Ollamani and the spin-off was completed on 20 February 2024.

+In 2024, Televisa acquired AT&T's controlling stake in Sky México, pending regulatory approval.
+That same year, the company announced that Azcárraga would be taking an "administrative leave" pending the results of a United States Department of Justice investigation regarding the broadcasting rights to FIFA tournaments.

+In 2023, U.S. investors accused the company of bribing FIFA officials to secure the rights to four World Cup tournaments.
+In October 2024, Grupo Televisa announced Mr. Emilio Azcárraga Jean, Executive Chairman of the Board, took a leave of absence, while the investigation conducted by the United States Department of Justice, related to FIFA, was resolved.

 Properties and services

 Properties or partial properties

 Televisa is the second-largest media conglomerate in Latin America behind Grupo Globo, with interests in television broadcasting, programming for pay television, international distribution of television programming, direct-to-home satellite services, publishing and publishing distribution, cable television, radio production and broadcasting, professional sports and show business promotions, paging services, feature film production and distribution, dubbing, and the operation of a horizontal Internet portal.
 TelevisaUnivision Mexico's telenovelas generally run only one season and are broadcast internationally.
 The conglomerate has partially to complete interest in the following companies: